 What Is the Request for Proposal Process?

-Perhaps you’ve heard the term in passing or you’ve read the acronym and wondered what it meant: Request for Proposal (RFP).
-Whether you work for a large corporation or you’re the owner of a small business, knowing how to market your goods and services is central to succeeding.
-No matter what industry you work in, if your organization is looking to take on new contracts, you can benefit from knowing the ins and outs of the Request for Proposal process.
+Perhaps you’ve heard the term in passing.
+Or, maybe you’ve read the acronym “RFP” and wondered what it meant (psst– it means “Request for Proposal”).
+But whether you work for a large corporation or your own small business, knowing how to market goods and services is vital.
+So, learning the ins and outs of the Request for Proposal process is an important key to future success.

 Requests for Proposals are solicitations for organizations to submit bids, compete for contracts and win new business.
-The issuing entity will specify the required information and it’s up to the bidder to complete the request in detail.
+The issuing entity will specify the required information, and it’s up to the bidder to complete the request in detail.

 But how does Request for Proposal management actually work?
 Here at The Bid Lab, we make it easy for you to manage, submit and win business using the RFP process.
 We broke down our tried and true method into the following steps.

-RFP Process Step 2: Craft a Response
+Craft a Response

 This is your opportunity to highlight your organization’s unique value.
 Emphasize what you can offer to the requester and why only you can offer it.
-Has your business doubled its revenue in the last four (4) years?
+Has your business doubled its revenue in the last four years?
 Are you efficient enough to complete the contract ahead of schedule or below budget?
 Were you just voted one of the best companies to work for by your employees?
 Whether it’s financial or organizational in nature, strengths like these should be integrated into your RFP responses whenever possible.

 One of the major challenges of crafting RFP responses is striking the ideal balance between informing and persuading your requester.
 At The Bid Lab, we work with our clients to tell their company’s story through clear, correct and concise proposals.

-RFP Process Step 3: Design a Thoughtful Bid
+Design a Thoughtful Bid

-RFP Process Step 4: Save and Reuse Whatever You Can
+Save and Reuse Whatever You Can

 At The Bid Lab, we specialize in leveraging previous information provided by your organization.
 Once we create one bid for you, you’ll have a great foundation of responsive content.
 This will make your future bidding process more efficient and straightforward.

-RFP Process Step 5: Follow Up
+RFP Follow Up

-This is also a great opportunity to reiterate how your company’s mission and values align with the tasks outlined in the RFP.
+This is also a great opportunity to reiterate how your company’s values align with the mission in the RFP.
 Staying true to your goals helps you clarify your messaging and submit stronger bids.
-The RFP process may seem involved at first, but with practice, responding to bids in any industry can be an often-overlooked way to grow your business.
-If your organization needs assistance researching, preparing or perfecting a proposal, defer to the specialists at The Bid Lab.
-The Bid Lab is available at 1-844-4BIDLAB or respond@thebidlab.com for all of your RFP management needs.
+The RFP process may seem involved at first.
+But, with practice, responding to bids can become a viable way to grow your business.

 INTERESTED IN WORKING TOGETHER?